 - Income from Farming.
 If you earned income from agricultural activities, you can file Schedule F and related forms here.

-- Office Appointments.
 If you feel stuck at any point during the preparation process, you can schedule an appointment with your nearest Liberty Tax office and complete your return there.
-It takes just a moment to schedule a time slot online, and there’s no charge to do so (though, if you complete your return in person, you’re likely to face additional charges at filing time).
+It takes just a moment to schedule a time slot online, and there’s no charge to do so.

 Liberty Online’s interface isn’t exactly pretty.
 The dominant colors are white (background) and black (text), with some flat blues and reds thrown in.
 But the layout is super easy to follow.
 Each item is clearly laid out on pages with other like items, maintaining a sense of cohesiveness as you progress through your return.
 You don’t have to click through an excessive number of pages, as is the case with TurboTax.
 And, in addition to a right sidebar with useful help resources, most items have “Learn More” tags that, when clicked, deliver succinct pop-up explanations that disappear when you click “OK.”